mlflow/mlflow/docs/source/tutorial.rst

       Once you have deployed the server, you can pass it some sample data and see the predictions.
-The following example uses ``curl`` to send a JSON-serialized pandas DataFrame with the ``split`` orientation to the pyfunc server.
-For more information about the input data formats accepted by the pyfunc model server, see the :ref:`MLflow deployment tools documentation <pyfunc_deployment>`.
+The following example uses ``curl`` to send a JSON-serialized pandas DataFrame with the ``split`` orientation to the model server.
+For more information about the input data formats accepted by the model server, see the :ref:`MLflow deployment tools documentation <local_model_deployment>`.

       .. code-block:: bash